Monodrama (song)

-"Monodrama" (独角戏; Korean: 모노드라마) is a single recorded by Chinese rapper Lay.
+"Monodrama" (独角戏; Korean: 모노드라마) is a single recorded by Chinese singer Lay.
 It was released on May 27, 2016, by SM Entertainment through SM Station.

 Background and release

 Produced by Lay and Devine Channel, Monodrama is described as "R&B" song with a detailed acoustic guitar and soft piano melody with lyrics that express the emotions of a man feeling the pain of an unrequited love.
 "Monodrama" is SM STATION's first Chinese language song.
 It was released officially on May 27, 2016.

 Music video

 The music video of "Monodrama" was officially released on May 27, 2016.

 Live performance

 Lay performed "Monodrama" live on Exo Planet 3 – The Exo'rdium concerts.
 Lay subsequently performed the song at Star Show 360, a variety show on MBC Every 1.